 Incentivize the establishment and use of a local carbon registry for purchasing local carbon offsets.

-Develop and implement a sustainable landscape plan devoted to planning for and implementing sustainable landscapes and landscape maintenance practices.
+Develop and implement a sustainable landscape plan consistent with the Master Plan devoted to planning for and implementing sustainable landscapes and landscape maintenance practices.

 Contributors to this work